 The Lady Panthers came out crisp after the break and immediately went to work.
 Turning in a solid performance throughout the tournament, Gonzales found a crease and hammered a shot past the Eagle goalie for a 2-1 Mojo lead.

 With the clock becoming a factor, Argyle mounted one last charge.
-The Lady Eagles pressed into Permian territory and found an opening for the tying goal.
+Knowing what was at stake, the Lady Eagles pressed into Permian territory and found an opening for the tying goal.
 The match ended in a 2-2 deadlocked final.
 Argyle advanced to Saturday’s semifinal, while the Permian girls finished with a 1-1-1 tournament mark.

 The Lady Panthers will turn their focus to another tourney, this one hosted in Lubbock on January 13-15.